stamparm/maltrail/README.md

 ![Server](http://i.imgur.com/NZP3SIe.png)

-To test that everything is up and running do the following:
+To test that everything is up and running execute the following:

 ```
 ping -c 1 136.161.101.53